jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 }
 ```

+> Tip: In Rider, you can use the shortcut called `aggregate` to create yourself a full skeleton of a DDD aggregate class.

 #### Creation

 When a new aggregate is created, it must be constructed with a class factory method.
 This method will then be called from the Application Layer when a new aggregate needs to be created.